Tourist Spots in Laguna Beach, California

-Laguna Beach, CA is a small coastal city located south of Los Angeles.
+Laguna Beach, California is a small coastal city located south of Los Angeles.
 It is well-known for the beaches, art galleries, tide pools, and of course the TV series, Laguna Beach: The Real Orange County.
-There are so many places to visit and dine at during your time in this relaxed, friendly city.
+There are many tourist spots in Laguna Beach to visit and dine at during your time in this relaxed, friendly city.
 Here are just a few favorites that would be a shame to miss on a 3 day California road trip.

 In the heart of downtown Laguna lies the “Window to the Sea.”
-It is the perfect place to go for a walk, have a picnic, play some sand volleyball, or take in the sights.
+Main Beach is the perfect place to go for a leisurely walk, have a picnic, play some sand volleyball, or take in the sights.
 This top tourist spot in Laguna Beach is something that everyone must see while in the area.

 Location: N Coast Hwy and Broadway